sagarjha/multi-run/README.md

 For example, if you run _multi-run-with-delay 0.3 cmd_, it will run _cmd_ in terminal 1 immediately, in terminal 2 at 0.3 seconds, in terminal 3 at 0.6 seconds and so on.
 If multiple commands are provided as arguments, the second command will run after the first command has been run at all the terminals.

-There's a variant of this called _multi-run-with-delay2_.
+There's a variant of this called _multi-run-with-delay2_ (for lack of a better name).
 It has the same arguments, but runs each command in every terminal at the same time.
 The delay is only applied between command executions.

 ## Loops ##
 A command can be run multiple times in a loop with the function _multi-run-loop_: